-Leave of Abs sence for the Spi ring Semester Leave of Ab sence for the Fal l Semester Date o f application Until Apr.
+Leave of Absence for the Spring Semester Leave of Absence for the Fal Semester the Fall Date of application Until Apr.
 30 From May 1 to May 31 After Jun.
 1 Until Oct.
 31 From Nov.
 1 to Nov.
 30 After Dec.
-1 Spring Tuition fees 50,000 yen Not allowed to Semester Seminar Fee/ Library Fee Exempted Rempted Prescribed t amount Fall Tuition fees 50,000 yen D 11 Not allowed Semester Semester Seminar Fee/ Library Fee Exempted Prescribed amount to take Leave of Absence
+1 Spring Tuition fees 50,000 yen Prescribed Not allowed to take Semester Seminar Fee/ Library Fee Exempted amount Leave of Absence Fall Tuition fees 50,000 yen Prescribed Not allowed Semester Seminar Fee/ Library Fee Exempted amount to take Leave of Absence

-- "Tuition fees, etc." refers to tuition fees and miscellaneous fees. - In addition to the above, a Waseda University Student Health Promotion Mutual Aid Association fee of 1,500 yen shall be charged in each semester. - "Date of application" refers to the day on which the student submits to the School a completed "Application for Leave of Absence" bearing his/her seal and the seal of his/her guardian. - "Prescribed amount" refers to the amount of tuition fees, etc., equivalent to that which the student would have to pay if he/she did not take the Leave of Absence and continued to attend the University. - You may be charged a prescribed amount temporarily, depending on when you submit your Application for Leave of Absence, for account transfer processing reasons.
+• "Tuition fees, etc." refers to tuition fees and miscellaneous fees.

+• In addition to the above, a Waseda University Student Health Promotion Mutual Aid Association fee of 1,500 yen shall be charged in each semester.

+- "Date of application" refers to the day on which the student submits to the School a completed "Application for Leave of Absence" bearing his/her seal and the seal of his/her guardian. - "Prescribed amount" refers to the amount of tuition fees, etc., equivalent to that which the student would have to pay if he/she did not take the Leave of Absence and continued to attend the University. - You may be charged a prescribed amount temporarily, depending on when you submit your Application for Leave of Absence, for account transfer processing reasons.
 In this case, if a difference arises between the amount that you are to be charged and the amount that you transferred from your bank account after your Leave of Absence was officially approved by the Faculty Committee, the difference will be paid back to you at a later date.

 6. Full-year subjects registered for the academic year